-- Enterprise

-- Performance

-- Unlimited

-- Developer
+Available in: Enterprise,

+Performance, Unlimited,

+Developer, and

-- Database.com
+Database.com Editions

 For more information on dashboards, see "Get Started with Dashboards" in the Salesforce online help.

 Note: Single Sign-On and Access Management for Mobile Applications (13:17 minutes)

 Learn how to create reports for monitoring mobile Identity users and usage.
 First, this video covers creating and deploying mobile connected apps.
 Then, it shows how to set up reporting for connected apps usage.